KatherineMichel/portfolio/doc/2024-recap.md

 ![](2024-recap-images/gym-rat.jpg)

-According to my chef friend Sheldon, having a person trainer has been life-changing for him in his life and work.
+According to my chef friend Sheldon, having a personal trainer has been life-changing for him in his life and work.
 It is something I am considering.

 ### DjangoCon US Featured Post